puppetlabs/puppet_metrics_dashboard/README.md

 #### Minimal configuration

-Configures grafana-server, influxdb, and telegraf, with an influxdb datasource and a database called "pe_metrics"
+Configures grafana-server, influxdb, and telegraf, with an influxdb datasource and a database called "puppet_metrics"

 ```
 include puppet_metrics_dashboard